 Semantic UI is a modern front-end development framework that provides a sleek and intuitive user interface design.
-It offers a wide range of UI components, such as buttons, forms, grids, and modals, with a focus on responsive design and accessibility.
-Semantic UI's modular structure allows for easy customization and theming, making it suitable for creating visually appealing and user-friendly web applications.
+It offers a wide range of pre-designed components, such as buttons, forms, menus, and modals, that can be easily customized and integrated into web projects.
+Semantic UI follows a semantic and responsive design approach, making it easy to create visually appealing and user-friendly interfaces.

 Both Semantic UI and Tachyons are popular CSS frameworks, but Semantic UI has a larger community and is more widely used.
 It has been around for longer and has gained a strong following in the web development community.